 Far from the sea and full of history, Rouen is often overlooked in favour of more iconic sites like Mont-Saint-Michel, Saint-Malo, and Étretat.
-After all, it’s not along the Norman coastline, or particularly close to any other point of interest other than itself.
+After all, it’s doesn’t lie along the Norman coastline, nor is it particularly close to any other point of interest other than itself.
 But, truth be told, no trip to Normandy would be complete without dedicating at least a few hours to exploring what this French city has to offer.
 From food to towering spires to medieval architecture there’s plenty to see and do.
 Here’s a quick guide to Rouen; all of the places you can’t miss and the sites you should make sure to see.

 A Quick Guide to Rouen and its Medieval History

 Lying on the banks of the Seine, Rouen was known as ‘Rotomagus‘ in Latin and ‘Rodomo‘ in Frankish, a local language which was spoken between the 4th and 8th centuries CE.
 Between the Roman era and medieval times, Rouen was one of the main hubs of trade and a strategic point in France’s geography.

 Following the Viking invasions of France in the 9th Century, the great Viking leader Rollo went on to become the first leader of the newly established Norman state.
 And after the success of the Vikings, Rouen became home base to the Anglo-Norman kings in the 11th century.
 The most famous of these kings was William the Conqueror, a direct descendant of Rollo himself.